Whole30 60 Second Homemade Mayo

 - 1 cup light olive oil

-- 1 large egg
+- 1 large egg room temperature

 - 1/2 tsp ground mustard

-- 1/2 tsp lemon juice
+- 1 tablespoon lemon juice room temperature

-- Add all the ingredients to a wide mouth mason jar.
+- Add all the ingredients to a wide-mouth mason jar.
 The jar needs to be wide enough to fit the immersion blender.